Pastoral Ministry (off-campus)—MAPM

 - Undergraduate GPA: Minimum 2.50

-- Ministerial Applicants English/Hispanic: Provide evidence of successful ministerial experience during the past five years.
+- Provide evidence of successful ministerial experience during the past five years.

-- Recommendations: Three recommendations are required—must include a conference administrator, a colleague in ministry or a local pastor if applicant is a layperson, a local church elder.
-You are asked to provide names and email addresses on the online application, and then recommenders will receive an email with a direct link to the form.
+- Recommendations: Three recommendations are required—must include a conference administrator, a pastoral colleague and local church leader/elder.
+You are asked to provide names and email addresses in the online application, and then the recommenders will receive an email with a direct link to the form.

 - Resume: Information about your employment and church leadership roles.

-- Personal history: Submit an autobiographical history and statement of purpose reflecting your family and religious development, sense of calling to ministry, experience in church work, and future goals in relationship to the MAPMin program.
+- Statement of purpose: Essay explaining your objectives in seeking a graduate degree at Andrews University, and reflecting your family and religious development, sense of calling to ministry, experience in church work, and future goals in relationship to the MAPM program.

 - Personality questionnaire: Complete and return the Sixteen Personality Factor Questionnaire as directed.
 Not needed for the Hispanic track.